Renan-TP/resume-page/_posts/minesweeper-rust-wasm/2023-09-15-rust-wasm-minesweeper.md

 description: "Build minesweeper game with Rust, run it in browser with WASM"
 usemathjax: true
 ---
 I will update more soon.
-For now you can try it out [here](https://renantp.github.io/minesweeper-wasm/)
+For now you can try it out <a href="https://renantp.github.io/minesweeper-wasm/" target="_blank">here</a>

 Source code of the project is [here](https://github.com/renantp/minesweeper-wasm).